Category Archives: Former Monarchies

 Jagdschloss Hummelshain. photo: by Michael Sander – Own Work (self photographed), CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=10112948

 Meanwhile, at home, Ernst reorganized the government and helped to develop Altenburg into one of the major industrial cities in Germany.
 He oversaw the construction of a court theater in 1871 and was instrumental in establishing the Lindenau Museum several years later.
-An avid huntsman, he spent a lot of his time at the Jagdschloss Hummelshain, the family’s hunting lodge.
+An avid huntsman, he spent much of his time at the Jagdschloss Hummelshain, the family’s hunting lodge.
 After the lodge was destroyed by fire in 1872, Ernst oversaw the construction of a new, much more opulent lodge that was completed in 1885.
 In 1903, Ernst commissioned the construction of a memorial church in honor of his wife who had died six years earlier.
 The Duchess Agnes Memorial Church was completed in 1906, and Ernst had his wife’s tomb moved to the crypt there, along with that of their son Georg who had died in infancy.

 The Duchess Agnes Memorial Church. photo: by User:WikiABG – Self photographed, CC BY-SA 2.5, https://commons.wikimedia.org/w/index.php?curid=875509